Skip to content

 How is Almabtrieb celebrated?

-Almabtrieb, a traditional Alpine cattle drive, is a vibrant and enchanting celebration that captures the essence of rural life and cultural heritage.
+Almabtrieb, a traditional Alpine cattle drive or Alpine cow festival as it is often called,, is a vibrant and enchanting celebration that captures the essence of rural life and cultural heritage.
 With its colorful parades, beautifully adorned cows, and lively festivities, it offers a unique experience that will transport you to a world of tradition, community, and natural beauty.
 Don’t miss the opportunity to witness this captivating spectacle that showcases the deep-rooted connection between humans, animals, and the breathtaking Alpine landscapes.

 Where does Almabtrieb take place?